-Regular visitors to this site will know that even though VGWL specialises in watches which are in the main, over 50 years old, we still pay a great deal of attention to the accuracy of each of the watches we list here and offer for sale.
+Regular visitors to this site will know that even though VGW specialises in watches which are in the main, over 50 years old, we pay a great deal of attention to the accuracy of each of the watches we list here and offer for sale.
 So much so, we do our best to ensure each watch is calibrated to keep time to within 10 secs per day following its restoration and include our final test figure in each listing.
-We then guarantee all of our watches will remain accurate to within 30 secs in 24hrs while under our 12 months’ warranty, unless otherwise stated.
+We then guarantee all of our watches will remain accurate to within 30 secs in 24hrs while under our 12 months’ warranty unless otherwise stated.
 This, along with our Lifetime Authenticity Guarantee are just two of our ‘points of difference’, which as far as we know, no other comparable vintage watch dealer offers.

 Of course, some watches are designed to be more accurate than others, and when Longines released its new Calibre 431 Ultra-Chron in 1967, it was advertised as “The most accurate watch in the world” and was guaranteed to keep time to within 1 minute per month, or 2 secs per day!
-Longines timed the release date of this watch very well, to coincide with the 100 year anniversary of the founding of the company in 1867.
+Longines timed the release date of this watch nicely, to coincide with the 100 year anniversary of the founding of the company in 1867.

 The Longines Cal.431 movement broke a lot of new ground when it was released as it was one of the first to operate at 36,000 beats per hour.
 These ’10-beat’ movements ran twice as fast as typical movements of the period, which was the principal advantage in gaining more accuracy over their competition.

 Hi-Beat watches are designed for greater accuracy, as all other things remaining equal, the faster the escapement or heartbeat of a watch, the greater its accuracy.
 Very simply, this is because time is divided into smaller fractions of a second in faster running movements.
 Zenith, Girard-Perregaux and Longines were the first of the Swiss manufacturers to bring hi-beat watches to the mass market, with Girard-Perregaux releasing the very first in 1965 with its HF automatic – an example of which we listed and sold recently.
 Hi-Beat movements beat at 36,000 beats per hour, which is twice as fast as a standard watch movement.
 These are also known as 10-Beat movements because they beat at 10 beats per second.
-This is very fast as even today, only very few premium watches run at this speed.
+This is very fast, even today, as only very few premium watches run at this speed.
 This is because, not only do they need very precise design and manufacturing techniques, but they require a great deal more power and special lubricants to function properly.
-If we were to bring in vintage cars as an analogy, hi-beat movements are the Formula 1 movements of their day!
+If we were to use vintage cars as an analogy, hi-beat movements are the Formula 1 movements of their day!

 The Ultra-Chron range was a great success for Longines and many different models were produced throughout its 9 years of production.
 These included many sports and even dive watches.
-Longines overcame the technical challenges well, but, we may suggest, quite uncharacteristically lost its way a little aesthetically, along with one or two others during the 1970s, particularly so with its Ultra-Chron range.
+Longines overcame the technical challenges well, but, one could suggest, quite uncharacteristically, it lost its way a little aesthetically, along with one or two others during the 1970s, particularly so with its Ultra-Chron range.
 The company knew, of course, it had to face a totally new challenge which was a serious threat to its life.
 The advent of quartz watches and the revolution which followed saw all but the very strongest Swiss watch brands taken over, or out of business.
 The Ultra-Chron was conceived, designed and marketed to meet this challenge and demonstrate just how accurate a mechanical watch could be.
 To differentiate and emphasise the technical advance this watch represented, almost each and every model was given a ’70s ‘futuristic’ look.
 This meant some quite brash and even outlandish styles which we struggle to have any affection for, even though they carry ‘the world’s most accurate automatic movement’ of the time.

 At 37.5mm across, excluding the Longines signed crown, and 38mm top to bottom, this is the largest Ultra-Chron we have ever seen.
-It is even larger when one considers the diagonal dimension is 44mm.
+It is even larger when one considers the diagonal dimension is 44mm!

 The case-back carries the Ultra-Chron motif which is crisp and unworn.
 On the inside, all is as expected and signed ‘Longines’, ‘Swiss Made’ with the Longines brand, Geneva Swiss 18ct hallmarks and the Longines model number 8430-1.
 The case has been carefully inspected and it is faultless with no dings, scratches or other signs of wear visible to the naked eye.
 The case-back is of full thickness and has never been engraved.